Geoff-Dilly/GD_scRNA_Pipeline/README.md

 ## Contents

 - `install.sh`: Bash script to generate the recommended file structure in a local directory.
-- `make_environment.sh`: Bash script to make an Anaconda environment with the appropriate dependencies.
+- `setup_env.sh`: Bash script to make an Anaconda environment with the appropriate dependencies.
 - `sc_analysis_env.yaml`: YAML containing Anaconda dependencies.
 - `R/`: R scripts for data processing, clustering, cell identification, visualization, and DGE.
 - `run_pipeline.sh`: Editable Bash script to run the R scripts in order.